 Again, it is pointless to build or convert a bike to electric knowing the chain will fall off on the first ride.
 The proper chainring must always be used.

 This is a Lekkie 42T chainring.
 It has a 9mm offset that can put the chain right in the middle of the rear cassette.
 It is made of 7075 machined aluminum, lightweight, and most importantly it uses the narrow/wide tooth pattern.
 A narrow/wide chainring works so well at keeping the chain on a bike it has replaced the chain keeper.
 It works very well on any bike where chainline is an issue.
 Were it possible, we would include the Lekkie chainring on all of our builds as standard.

 We install shift sensors on all of the bikes we build and all of the bikes we convert to electric.
 All bikes over 500 watts need a method of interrupting the power between shifts.
-A shifts sensor cuts the power of the motor while the gears are changing.
+A shift sensor cuts the power of the motor while the gears are changing.
 This relieves the pressure on the drivetrain.
 Most electric bikes sold in bike stores are between 250 and 500 watts.
-At that level of power a shift sensor is not necessary.
+At that level of power, a shift sensor is not necessary.
 Our motors are 750 watts with a peak wattage of 1,500 watts.
-These are very powerful motors and that is why they need a power interrupt while changing gears,
+These are very powerful motors and that is why they need a power interrupt while changing gears.

 Our first choice for the placement of a battery is on the downtube.
 A downtube battery is designed to interface with the downtube of the bicycle in such a manner that easy installation and removal is made possible.

 What are the options if there is no room to place the battery on the downtube?
 There are some bikes where there is no room on the downtube due to size of the frame or the battery is impeded by the shock absorber of the full suspension bike.